otto-link/AlphaModelRoadNetwork/README.md

 ## References

 Based on the following paper: Molinero, C. and Hernando, A. 2020.
-A model for the generation of road networks (https://arxiv.org/abs/2001.08180).
+A model for the generation of road networks, https://arxiv.org/abs/2001.08180.